 NB: Detailed personal contact information has been deemed private and confidential and is therefore provided via a separate and controlled document.
-The document will be provided to the Incident Commander upon request at the time of an emergency and only for purpose of mitigation of the emergency.
+The DEM will provide document to the Incident Commander upon request at the time of an emergency and only for purpose of mitigation of the emergency.